-Content Gateway for TRITON RiskVision cannot be configured into a cluster (a synchronized set of Content Gateway proxies).
-Therefore, when a Content Gateway configuration change is needed, the change must be made in the Content Gateway module on each appliance.
+Content Gateway with TRITON RiskVision cannot be configured into a cluster.
+When a Content Gateway configuration change is needed, the change must be made in the Content Gateway module on each appliance.

-When you are finished deploying appliances, continue with the next topic: Create a Management Server, page 17.
+When you are finished deploying appliances, continue with the next topic: Install TRITON Management Server, page 19.

-Create a Management Server
+Install TRITON Management Server

-After performing initial appliance configuration, install management and reporting components on a Windows Server 2008 R2 or Windows Server 2012 machine, as described in the sections that follow.
+After setting up the appliance, install management and reporting components on a Windows Server 2008 R2 or Windows Server 2012 machine.

-- Step 1: Download the installer and start installation - ◆ Step 2: Install TRITON Infrastructure - ◆ Step 3: Install the TRITON RiskVision manager - Step 4: Install Data Security components - Step 5 (optional): Install a transparent identification agent - Step 6: Enter a key and download the Master Database
+- Step 1: Download the installer and start installation - Step 2: Install TRITON Infrastructure - Step 3: Install the TRITON Manager - Step 4: Install TRITON AP-DATA components - Step 5 (optional): Install a transparent identification agent - Step 6: Enter a key and download the Master Database